Senior Rehabilitation Facility for Quality Recovery

 - How often will the patient see a doctor?
 Is that doctor going to be in touch with my usual family physician regularly?

-Senior rehabilitation quite often requires medical attention.
-You need to make sure your primary physician is aware and up-to-date with patient progress.
+- Senior rehabilitation quite often requires medical attention.
+You must ensure your primary physician is aware and up-to-date with patient progress.

-Facilities may have special equipment for bariatric patients, for orthopedic patients, or for spinal cord injury patients for example.
+- Facilities may have special equipment for bariatric patients, orthopedic patients, or spinal cord injury patients.
 Services from speech pathologists may be available for patients who have had a stroke or who have swallowing issues.

 - How much one-on-one therapy and how many total hours of therapy will the patient receive?

-Some facilities will only show the patient how to do physical therapy exercises and leave the rest to you.
-The better facilities will spend extended time with patient/therapist in one-on-one exercise sessions.
+- Some facilities will only show the patient how to do physical therapy exercises and leave the rest to you.
+The better facilities will spend extended time with the patient/therapist in one-on-one exercise sessions.

 - What is your average length of stay for a patient with your type of health problem?

-This answer may not be specific among senior rehabilitation facilities.
-Every person is different with different rehab needs.
-Still, in general, the higher quality care and work ethic, the shorter time it takes to rehab a patient.
+- This answer may not be specific among senior rehabilitation facilities.
+Every person is different, with different rehab needs.
+Still, the higher the quality of care and work ethic, the shorter the time it takes to rehab a patient.

 - What does Medicare or Medicaid pay?
 How much will I have to pay?

-- How hard a drive is it to the facility?
+- How hard is a drive to the facility?

-Perhaps this question is not really a deal-breaker, but an easy drive to and from the facility may mean more visitors for your loved one… and that’s always nice. :o)
+- Perhaps this question is not a deal-breaker, but an easy drive to and from the facility may mean more visitors for your loved one… and that’s always nice. :o)

-A good senior rehabilitation facility can help restore functional living skills and dignity to the patient, and hope and help for a caregiver.
+An excellent senior rehabilitation facility can help restore functional living skills and dignity to the patient and provide hope and help for a caregiver.
 And that’s the whole point.